cedriczirtacic/shorty/README.md

 [shorty] 2018/04/18 14:30:56.809569 generated URL: https://localhost/vKgGBO
 ```
 To launch the HTTPd server you'll need to generate or specify a key and certificate.
 For this, `build_cert.sh` is provided but you can choose your own way to do it.

+In case the file __index.html__ is present, it will be loaded if / or /index.html is requested.

 ## Options
 ```bash
 Usage of ./shorty: